| Stretch: |

 “we've already done enough to the Indians.”

-some powerful holes.
-This rapid is visible from the shuttle road.
+This rapid is visible and can be scouted from the shuttle road.

-- Covelo road bridge overhead.
-A gravel and boulder bar below offers
+- Covelo Road bridge overhead.
+About .2 mile downstream, a gravel bar

-a good take-out, where a bad road climbs to the parking lot above.
+offers a good take-out, but a bad climb up to the parking area

 To reach take-out, go east from highway 101 on Covelo road,